Skip to main content

 2. Whether a group of beneficiaries is a ‘section of the community’ depends on the criteria the organisation uses to choose who it will help.
 If the organisation aims to help any person who has the need it aims to relieve, taking into account its capacity to do so, its beneficiaries will be a section of the community.10 The organisation does not need to show that it can help all possible people who may need its assistance.11

-5. If there will only ever be a small number of potential beneficiaries due to the nature of the need an organisation relieves, that will not prevent the organisation from meeting the ‘public’ requirement.
+5. It will not prevent the organisation from meeting the ‘public’ requirement if there will only ever be a small number of potential beneficiaries due to the nature of the need an organisation relieves.
 For example, if an organisation aims to provide relief to all sufferers of a disease, but the disease is very rare and only a few people are diagnosed with it each year, the ACNC will accept that the organisation is ‘public’ in the required sense.
 In this situation, the organisation helps anyone in the public who needs its assistance, even though that number of people is small, rather than just choosing to help a small number of people.
 The total number of beneficiaries is small only because of the nature of the need the organisation aims to relieve.

-6. Other characteristics that can indicate that an organisation is ‘public’ in the relevant sense include:
+6. Other characteristics that can indicate an organisation is ‘public’ in the relevant sense include:

 1. receipt of financial support from members of the public15